AMS-MRC-disc-math-bio/pmfe/README.md

 To run the calculation on the sequence in `testseq.fasta`, type

-    ./iB4erunner.py -s testseq.fasta
+    ./parametrizer.py -s testseq.fasta

-The result will be a file `testseq.sage` containing the required Sage commands.
+The result will be a file `testseq.polytope.sage` containing the required Sage commands and a directory called `testseq` containing structure files representing the MFE structures for each set of parameters.

 ## Testing

-This project includes unit tests in the files `test_GTrunner.py`, `test_RNAscorer.py`, and `test_iB4erunner.py`.
+This project includes unit tests in the files `test_GTrunner.py` and `test_RNAscorer.py`.
 Simply run each of these scripts from your shell to test the functionality of the associated program.
-If any of the tests fail, please be sure your build of the C code in `iB4e/` and `gtmfe/` is up to date; if the tests continue to fail, please contact the author with information about your computer architecture, operating system, and compiler.
+If any of the tests fail, please be sure your build of the C code in `gtmfe/` is up to date; if the tests continue to fail, please contact the author with information about your computer architecture, operating system, and compiler.

 ## License

 The source for iB4e-GTfold-parametrizer is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-The code in the `iB4e` folder is from the iB4e project by Peter Huggins, used and distributed here under the terms of the GNU General Public License.

 [macports]: //www.macports.org/
 [openmp]: http://openmp.org/
 [opemmp-dl]: http://openmp.org/wp/openmp-compilers/
 [gmp]: //gmplib.org/
 [gmp-dl]: //gmplib.org/#DOWNLOAD
+[sage]: //sagemath.org